LukeWu95/NHL-Classification/README.md

 **Feature Importance**:
 - After training, the model provides insights into which features are most important for predicting the player clusters, allowing for a better understanding of the factors that influence player grouping.

+**Future plans**:
+- I wish this project can be used to evaluate players in real life.